Child and Adolescent Track

 Child & Adolescent Psychology Internship Training Track Director

 The Child and Adolescent Psychology track of the internship program seeks to provide diverse opportunities for specialized clinical training with children, adolescents, and families.
-Although we embrace the scientist-practitioner model in Psychology and the Department of Psychiatry, we view the internship year as a pivotal clinical year that is essential to the development of all professional psychologists, even those who will go on to be full-time researchers.
-Therefore, the majority of the interns' time is spent in clinical training activities, although we do provide opportunities for child interns to meet with researchers in the department to discuss their interests and future career goals.
+Our training model supports practitioner-scholar careers.
+We view the internship year as a pivotal clinical year that is essential to the development of all professional psychologists, even those who will go on to be full-time researchers.
+Therefore, the majority of the interns' time is spent in clinical training activities that involve exposure to and experiences with a wide range of health and mental health problems as part of team-based, collaborative care.
+We also believe that psychologists are well suited to conduct empirical research and to translate the results of research into effective practice and programs in an array of settings and we provide a variety of opportunities for child interns to meet with researchers in the Department and Medical Center community to discuss their interests and future career goals.

 Outpatient Rotation, 12 months